Related Topics

 We all know someone who has had a fall.
 You may think it won’t happen to you.
 But falls are the leading cause of fatal and non-fatal injuries among older adults.

-The good news is that falling is not a normal part of aging.
-You have the power to prevent a fall.
+The good news is that you have the power to prevent a fall.
 There are programs that are proven to reduce your chance of falling.
 They are fun and effective—and they can help you stay independent and active.

 Tai Chi